 Teamed up with a straightedge, a sharpened putty knife cuts through foam like butter.

 When Chris Ellis of Brewster, Mass., was looking for the right tool to cut rigid-foam insulation, he tried a utility knife, a kitchen knife, and a saw.
 None of those options worked especially well.
 So Chris created something that works beautifully.
-As Chuck Miller demonstrates in this video tip, a 2-in. putty knife with a sharpened blade cuts through the foam like butter.
+As Chuck Miller demonstrates in this gem from the Fine Homebuilding Video Vault, a 3-in. or 4-in. putty knife with a sharpened blade cuts through the foam like butter.

 For more information on working with rigid insulation, try these links:

 - Choosing the Right Thickness of Exterior Foam

 - Does Rigid Foam Insulation Trap Moisture in the Walls?

 - Insulating Walls with No Sheathing